-- (a) that the act was done or practice engaged in by an employee or agent of the organisation acting within the scope of his or her actual or apparent authority; and - (b) that the employee or agent had that state of mind."
+- (a) that the act was done or practice engaged in by an employee or agent of the organisation acting within the scope of his or her actual or apparent authority; and(b) that the employee or agent had that state of mind " - (b) that the employee or agent had that state of mind."

-Section 8 of the Privacy Act 1988 (Cth) provides that acts or practices of employees etc shall be treated as being those of the agency or organisation if they are "in the performance of [their duties]".
+Section 8 of the Privacy Act 1988 (Cth) ('Privacy Act') provides that acts or practices of employees etc shall be treated as being those of the agency or organisation if they are "in the performance of [their duties]".
 Unlike the Victorian Act, there is no defence of having taken reasonable precautions.

 As far as we are aware, these sections of the Victorian and Commonwealth Acts have not been judicially considered.
 However, they would appear to establish a similar position to the NSW Act, in that an agency or organisation will only be held liable for the actions of an employee or agent if the actions are within the scope of their authority (with only the Victorian Act expressly offering the reasonable precautions defence).
 However, the effect of these provisions will depend crucially on whether an employee's actions are knowingly and intentionally outside the scope of their authority, or whether they genuinely believe that their actions are compatible with their authority.
 If the latter, it would seem appropriate for the employer to be liable.
 If the former, it may seem reasonable to allow agencies and organisations to escape liability, provided they can show that they had taken reasonable precautions.
 However, given that remedies for interferences with privacy cannot be obtained from 'rogue' employees, the effect is to leave a significant hole in the protection offered by privacy laws.
 It would be far preferable for agencies and organisations to be held liable for the actions of rogue employees even where they are acting knowingly and intentionally outside the scope of their authority.
 This would send a far stronger message about the need both for adequate training and security, and for effective disciplinary action against employees who act outside their authority, as well as ensuring the availability of remedies for injured complainants.

+1.3.
 When is a person affected by an alleged breach?

 Under the NSW PPIPA, only a 'person aggrieved' is entitled to internal review of conduct of an agency, which is the precursor to merits review by the ADT.
-In GA v Department of Education and Training [2005] NSWADT 47, the ADT held that "the person must ... be 'aggrieved' because he or she believes that the conduct constitutes a breach of the PPIP Act, not for any extraneous reason."
-According to Johnston:

-"The Tribunal found that GA's complaint did not relate to concerns about the protection of personal information or a person's privacy, but to "unrelated matters".
-The Tribunal therefore found GA had no standing to pursue that aspect of his complaint which related to passages in the hand-written notes which were about his son's girlfriend."
+In GA v Department of Education and Training,15 the ADT held that "the person must ... be 'aggrieved' because he or she believes that the conduct constitutes a breach of the PPIP Act, not for any extraneous reason."16 The Tribunal found that GA's complaint did not relate to concerns about the protection of personal information or a person's privacy, but to "unrelated matters".17 The Tribunal therefore found GA had no standing to pursue that aspect of his complaint which related to passages in handwritten notes which were about his son's girlfriend.
+GA appears to have identified not only the alleged breach of privacy (breach of the accuracy principle), but also the harm that flowed from the alleged breach (prejudice).
+Nonetheless the Tribunal believed GA was not describing conduct that is reviewable and unfortunately for GA, the Tribunal did not see this as a 'privacy' issue.